AniketBembale08/Face_Emotion_Recognition/README.md

 ## ⭐️Contributing
 Feel free to contribute to this project by submitting pull requests or opening issues.
-Happy face detection! 😄
+Happy face emotion recognition! 😄

 ## License
 This project is licensed under the [MIT License](LICENSE).